DanielDevHN/tailadmin_vue_dashboard/README.md

-# TailAdmin Vue - Free Vue.js Tailwind CSS Admin Dashboard Template
+# TailAdmin Vue - Vue.js Tailwind CSS Admin Dashboard Template

 TailAdmin Vue is a free, open-source admin dashboard template **built on Vue.js**, popular and progressive JavaScript framework, and **Tailwind CSS**.
 This **powerful combination** provides developers with an extensive library of